getyoti/yoti-wordpress/yoti/readme.txt

 	-Yoti PEM File - which is the application pem file.
 It can be downloaded only once 	from the Keys tab in your Yoti Dashboard.

 4) Once this is completed you can move your Yoti widget to where appropriate on your site.
-Yoti generates the user their own ID e.g. yoti connect-4 so if you would like to update your username, please change your nickname on your user profile.
+Yoti generates the user their own ID e.g. YotiUser-4 so if you would like to update your username, please change your nickname on your user profile.

 To import the Yoti SDK inside your project: